Loading...

 Today’s fast-paced, ultra-stimulating, achievement-driven world is placing unprecedented stress and pressure on children, teens and families.
 Even after coming out of pandemic isolation, feelings of loneliness abound in young people.
 Fears around racial injustice, climate crisis and economic instability are but a few of the realities families face daily.
 Add to the mix, the fact that we live in an emotion-avoidant society, so many of us bereft of opportunities to explore and process our emotions.
 How can young people and families thrive, let alone survive, when faced with so much?

 Mindfulness and self-compassion practice provide one way to not only navigate this challenging terrain but build resilience as well.
 Research shows that mindfulness practice with children and adolescents can reduce stress, improve emotion regulation, strengthen interpersonal relationships, foster academic learning, reduce anxiety, increase executive function, and promote overall well-being.
-With all these known benefits, it is understandable why adults would want children and teens to practice mindfulness … but young people often don’t feel the same way.
+With all these known benefits, it is understandable why adults would want children and teens to practice mindfulness…but young people often don’t feel the same way.
 By sharing mindfulness in fun, creative and developmentally appropriate ways, seeds of mindfulness and compassion can be planted with young people - seeds that they can then cultivate throughout their lifetime.

-Learner Outcomes
+Learning Outcomes

-In this experiential workshop we will explore:
+In this experiential professional development course we will explore:

 • Practical and playful ideas for sharing mindfulness, self-compassion, emotion-processing and nervous system regulation with children, adolescents, and families.